kazurayam/VisualInspectionOfCssAndJs/README.md

 ![diff of bootstrap-icons CSS](https://kazurayam.github.io/VisualInspectionOfCssAndJs/images/diff_bootstrap-icons.png)

-Please imagine that now I am going to upgrade my web app to use the bootstrap-icons' jar from v1.5.0 to v1.7.2.
+Please imagine that now I am going to upgrade my web app to use the bootstrap-icons from v1.5.0 to v1.7.2.
 In case when I find any visual differences between the old and the new, this diff info would help.

 ## Description